Global Immersion

 Eligibility

-*The 12-credit requirement can be waived if students demonstrate significant industry experience in finance or international business.
+*The 12-credit requirement can be waived, per course faculty approval, if students demonstrate significant industry experience in the subject matter or international business.

 Questions about the Global Immersion Program?